ibm-cloud-architecture/microservices-refapp-wfd-menu/README.md

 ```
 2. Before running the docker images, make sure [Appetizer](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-appetizer/tree/microprofile), [Dessert](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-dessert/tree/microprofile) and [Entree](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-entree/tree/microprofile) services are running.
 If you are running all the services locally on your system, you need to modify the ports.

-- Open POM.xml in your respective microservice.
-Modify the below.
+- Modify the below.
 Place the desired port here.
 Make sure all the services are running on different ports.

 ```
 docker run -p <PORT_NUMBER>:9080 --name <NAME> -t <IMAGE_NAME>